pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 3 directories, 6 files
 ```
-- Run the following commands to update your system trust.
+- If you are going to run the install from Linux use the following commands to update your system trust.

 ```
 $ sudo cp certs/lin/* /etc/pki/ca-trust/source/anchors
 $ sudo update-ca-trust extract
 ```

 - We are now ready to deploy the cluster.
 Change to the installation directory.
 In the installation directory create a directory to store the installation artifacts (configuration, authentication information, log files, etc.)  I called my installation artifacts directory ocp.

 At the time that I created this article, there was a known bug in the OpenShift installer for 4.12 and you will have to generate the install-config.yaml first and then modify it to run the installation.
 See this Red Hat Knowledge center article - [Fail to install OCP cluster on VMware vSphere and Nutanix as apiVIP and ingressVIP are not in machine networks](https://access.redhat.com/solutions/6994972)